 Simmered to perfection, this Homemade Hot Apple Cider is warm, comforting, so delicious and will also make your house smell amazing!

-A HOMEMADE FALL DRINK
+A CLASSIC AND COMFORTING FALL DRINK

 Hot Apple Cider is comfort and warmth all in one drink.
 Now look, I know you can just buy apple cider and warm it up over the stove with a cinnamon stick.
 That is perfectly good.
 But if you want a drink that is over-the-top delicious, then you have to try to make it homemade at least once!
 Trust me, it is super simple.
 All you have to do is throw the ingredients together in a large pot, then let it gently simmer to combine all those wonderful flavors.
 Blend it down and strain it and you have yourself a delicious Homemade Hot Apple Cider recipe that you and your loved ones can sip on throughout those chilly days!